NFL Betting Odds in New York

-You can bet on a host of sports in New York in a number of ways at retail sportsbooks, but there are a couple of minor restrictions to keep in mind.
+You can bet on sports in New York, but there are a couple of minor restrictions to keep in mind.
 Wagering on college teams that are based in the state is a no-no, as is betting on collegiate events that take place in the state.

 It’s the same story in neighboring New Jersey, but Pennsylvania has no such restrictions.
 Also on the prohibited list is wagering on non-sporting events, such as the Academy Awards or US presidential elections.
 You also won’t be able to place any bets on esports in the state.

 In order to legally wager, you’ll need to be 21 or older, and you can’t be a member of any self-exclusion lists for gambling.
 Affiliated league personnel are also prohibited from betting on their own sports.
 These rules have become pretty standard across the industry, so you’ll find the same policies in other legal states.